top of page

 • The client typically self-administers the ketamine during the session, under therapist supervision and guidance.

-This collaborative and flexible approach ensures that each KAP session is individually tailored, responsive to the client’s readiness, and aligned with their healing path.
+This collaborative and flexible approach ensures that each KAP session is individually tailored.
+It is responsive to the client’s readiness and aligned with their healing path.

 The Psychedelic Range: Healing Through Altered Consciousness